 Tom Ulbrich and Bui Kim Dinh from Vietnam

 reported a tiger bell from Northern Vietnam.
 The bell's age

-and expert.
 Unfortunately the contact could not be re-established.

-performance by Hanggai, a group from China,
+was a performance by Hanggai, a group from China,

 playing music in fusion style, based on traditional music from